Sharing the best Airbnbs in Honolulu, in case you’re traveling to Oahu, Hawaii anytime soon! Btw, if you are, I’m super jealous.

 Probably one of the fanciest places you could stay on Hawaii Island, the location is killer too, with the beach just a 10-minute stroll away.

 Up to 6 guests // 2 bedroom // 3 beds // 2.5 bath.
 Prices from $1,500 per night.
 Check pricing and dates here.

 Aren’t these Honolulu Airbnbs just beautiful?
 I’m not sure if I prefer the cute pastel color places or the total luxury (expensive!) places the best.
 Jk, total luxury it is (if money was no object).

 Whatever you decide to go for, go ahead and tag me in your Insta Stories (I’m @wtfab) and show me what I’m missing!

-Heading to Hawaii?
-Be sure to explore more of my Hawaii travel guides here.
+Heading to Honolulu?
+Be sure to explore more of my Honolulu travel guides here.

 Shoulder season that’s not in the peak of summer are the best times to visit Oahu (April/May and September/October usually has great weather, fewer crowds, and lower airfare rates.

 Plan to spend at least five days in Oahu, and definitely venture outside of Waikiki to get the full experience.